SwamiKannan/Callable-to-openai-function-calling-template/README.md

 ```

 ## Note:
-For this function to work, please ensure that the docstring of your function exactly as per the templates defined [here](/template/README.md) (including the number of empty lines and spaces).
+1. For this function to work, please ensure that the docstring of your function exactly as per the templates defined [here](/template/README.md) (including the number of empty lines and spaces).
 This repo parses the docstring based on the assumption that the docstring is aligned to the template outlined
+2. If you are using Nous Research fine-tuned models, set